Your guide to Jordan · Est. 2026

 Mansaf, knafeh & mint tea: a guide to Jordanian food

-What to order, where to find it, and how to eat the national dish the local way.
+What to order, where to find the best of it, and how to eat mansaf — Jordan's national dish — the proper local way.
+Plus knafeh, falafel and mint tea.

 Is Jordan safe to visit in 2026?
 An honest answer